Kwasha Lipton: History

 Kwasha Lipton was acquired in 1996 by Coopers & Lybrand and became the Kwasha Lipton Group of Coopers & Lybrand.
 Coopers & Lybrand then merged with Price Waterhouse on July 1, 1998 to form PricewaterhouseCoopers.
-The Kwasha Lipton Group was combined with PricewaterhouseCoopers' other benefit consulting groups to create Unifi, which shortly thereafter was sold to Mellon Financial.
+Kwasha Lipton was combined with PricewaterhouseCoopers' other benefit consulting groups to create Unifi, which was sold to Mellon Financial.
 Mellon combined Unifi with its Buck Consultants subsidiary to create Mellon HR Solutions, which was sold to Affiliated Computer Services (ACS) for $405 million in 2005 and renamed Buck Consultants.

 In 2010, ACS was sold to Xerox for $6.4 billion.
 Buck Consultants was later rebranded as "Buck Consultants at Xerox".